 England and Wales is a common law, nonfederal jurisdiction with five primary forms of not-for-profit, nongovernmental organizations (NPOs):

 - Companies limited by guarantee (including community interest companies, or CICs);

 - Unincorporated associations;

-An NPO in any of these categories can qualify as a "charity."
+An NPO that takes one of the above forms (excluding CICs), can qualify as a charity.
 A charity is eligible for significant tax benefits and, as discussed below, is subject to a series of regulations relevant to an equivalency determination.

-Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include the following: some churches which, if they have annual income under £100,000, are exempt from registration requirements affecting charities; charities specially incorporated by Royal Charter or by an Act of Parliament; political parties; unions; and community interest companies (CIC), a legal form introduced in 2005.
-The CIC can be a company limited by shares or a company limited by guarantee, and involves an asset lock and a cap on dividends in the case of a company limited by shares.
-The CIC must be established for the benefit of the community and can be used by social enterprise organizations but not by charities.
+Other not-for-profit legal forms, which are outside the scope of this Note due to their limited interaction with U.S. grantmakers, include the following: some churches which, if they have annual income under £100,000, are exempt from registration requirements affecting charities; charities specially incorporated by Royal Charter or by an Act of Parliament; political parties; and unions.

 - Companies Act 2006;

 - Companies (Audit, Investigations and Community Enterprise) Act 2004